What is a Gifted Deposit?

-What will be required by the person providing the gifted deposit?
+What will be required from the person providing the gifted deposit?

-A signed gifted deposit form – available from your Mortgage Advisor
+A signed gifted deposit letter – available above or from your Mortgage Advisor

 Evidence of the funds, to satisfy money laundering requirements.
 This could be a latest month’s bank statement.
 Usually one full month’s minimum, or a letter from their bank confirming the funds are cleared in the giftors account.

-In some cases, their may also be a need to provide proof of identity.
+In some cases, there may also be a need to provide proof of identity.

-what is the minimum and maximum gifted deposits permitted
+What is the minimum and maximum Gifted Deposit permitted?

 There isn’t any minimum the Giftor needs to give you.
 Providing you have 5% overall, or whatever the Lenders minimum requirement is.